 Did you know that “America’s greatest home-grown fairytale “, The Wonderful Wizard of Oz was first published in 1900?
 Since then, L. Frank Baum’s novel, has been translated into more than 50 languages and has had millions of copies printed and sold.
 The Wonderful Wizard of Oz tells the story of a young girl, Dorothy, who is carried off by a tornado and brought to the magical land of Oz.
 In her quest to return home, she meets new friends: the Scarecrow, Tin Man, and Cowardly Lion.
 The Wonderful Wizard of Oz was very popular and has been adapted into numerous plays, musicals, films, television shows and more.

-We hope that you have a fantastic day at school.
+We hope that you have an ‘OZ’-some day today!
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.